pingcap/docs/tidb-cloud/tidb-cloud-poc.md

 For SQL statements, you might need to adapt them depending on the level of your data source's compatibility with TiDB.

-If you have any questions, contact [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md) for consultation.
+If you have any questions, contact [PingCAP](/tidb-cloud/tidb-cloud-support.md) for consultation.

 ## Step 5.
 Import data